meirisoda/school_fall2023/PSCL389/Group Project/Gratitude & Forgiveness Presentation Notes.md

 Stories such as Faustus, King Midas or the Sorcerer's Apprentice that warn us that having our dreams fulfilled may actually create more problems than are solved.
 ### Another alternative explanation is that the lottery winners may have reported less pleasure in their every day events in order to appear modest and minimize the importance of their success.
 While this may be trure this is not a valid explanation.
 Because if they really wanted to downplay the effects of winning, Negative features of the win should have been mentioned.
-But nothing
+But nothing negative was mentioned and only the positive effects of winning the lottery were mentioned.
+## Another explanation is that
-## Perspective Theory
+winning the lottery changed Perspective Theory
 Giving people a new and more extreme endpoint on their subjective pleasure scale

 It is also entirely possible that lottery winners could just have a changed perspective on ordinary events than the actual impact of these important events